A RARE PANGOLIN SIGHTING

 It was then that those two tiny eyes on the cutest elongated snout met mine… My heart melted.

 Whatever it was, stopped in its tracks – obviously aware that it had an observer.
 Luckily, Lars had been studying the bush books back at camp.
 Each morning he’d have a quick look around at the impressions in the sand and determine which wild animals had visited us whilst we slept.
 He’d seen mention of the pangolin and now excitedly reported what was edging towards us.

 Watch the story of our first rare pangolin sighting in this video.

-We didn’t want to scare it but Lars managed to get some shots and I captured a little video on my iPhone.
+We didn’t want to scare it, but Lars managed to get some shots and I captured a little video on my iPhone.
 Why I didn’t grab my proper camera to film it I don’t know.
 I was perhaps too caught up in the moment – still trying to get my head around this amazing creature in front of me.
-To take it all in.
+Trying to take it all in.

-The light was fading and we heard the distant roars of lions.
-We left the pangolin to continue on its way as the darkness ushered the predators to roam.
+The light was fading and the distant roars of lions rumbled across the South Africa bush.
+We left the pangolin to continue on its way.

 Many people we spoke to afterwards, who had lived in or near the greater Kruger area, had never seen a pangolin at all.
 And there we were, actually seeing one, having arrived in the South African bush just a few weeks earlier.